As said above: In spite of an immense lot of research

 development of the same structural kind on different levels, where

-"representing" the superposed one - or the inverse.
-Perhaps
+as "representing" the superposed one - or the inverse.

-it's only part in a more general system of references connected
+Perhaps it's only part in a more general system of references

-units - and relations between different, dependent d-degrees?
+complementary units - and relations between different, dependent

-genetic code is discussed.
-Mass is a property not yet understood
+code is discussed.
+Mass is a property not yet understood by physicists.

 The main objection to reevaluate